Saraya Bevis: Non-wrestling roles (2018–2022)

-All Elite Wrestling (2022–present)
+All Elite Wrestling (2022–2025)

-On September 21, 2022, Saraya made her debut for AEW at Grand Slam in Queens, New York.
-On the October 5 episode of AEW Dynamite, Saraya had a confrontation with Dr. Britt Baker, D.M.D. which led to a physical fight, marking the first time Saraya has gotten physical in wrestling since her December 2017 neck injury.
-On November 9 episode of Dynamite, Saraya announced she was 100% cleared to return to the ring and would wrestle her first match, since 2017, against Baker at Full Gear where Saraya successfully defeated Baker.
+On 21 September 2022, Saraya made her debut for AEW at Grand Slam in Queens, New York.
+On 5 October episode of AEW Dynamite, Saraya had a confrontation with Dr. Britt Baker, D.M.D. which led to a physical fight, marking the first time Saraya has gotten physical in wrestling since her December 2017 neck injury.
+On 9 November episode of Dynamite, Saraya announced she was 100% cleared to return to the ring and would wrestle her first match, since 2017, against Baker at Full Gear where Saraya defeated Baker.

-Saraya had her second match on January 11, 2023, on AEW Dynamite where she teamed with Toni Storm in a losing effort to Dr. Britt Baker D.M.D. and the AEW Women's World Champion Jamie Hayter.
-Hikaru Shida accidentally assisted the opposing team with her signature kendo stick, where Baker was able to capitalize, allowing for Hayter to pin Storm for the win.
-The following week Saraya and Storm turned heel as they attacked Willow Nightingale and began slating the AEW homegrown talent.
-On March 5 at AEW Revolution Saraya faced Ruby Soho and Hayter for the AEW Women's World Championship where Hayter picked up the win.
+Saraya had her second match on 11 January 2023, on AEW Dynamite where she teamed with Toni Storm in a losing effort to Dr. Britt Baker D.M.D. and the AEW Women's World Champion Jamie Hayter.
+The following week, Saraya and Storm turned heel as they attacked Willow Nightingale and began slating the AEW homegrown talent.
+On 5 March at AEW Revolution, Saraya faced Ruby Soho and Hayter for the AEW Women's World Championship where Hayter picked up the win.
+After the match, Soho attacked Hayter and Baker officially aligning with Saraya and Storm.
+On 10 March, the group became officially known as "The Outcasts".
+Over the next month, they continued a winning streak against the homegrown talent, while humiliating them with their signature branding.

+On 27 August, Saraya won her first world title in nearly nine years by defeating AEW Women's World Champion Hikaru Shida, Britt Baker and Outcast stablemate Toni Storm in a four-way match at All In in her home country.
+On 20 September at Grand Slam, Saraya successfully defended her AEW Women's World Championship against Toni Storm.
+Saraya lost the title to Shida on 10 October episode of Dynamite Title Tuesday, ending her reign at 44 days.